jpetazzo/go-docker-/README.md

 ## Go without `go`

+...
+And by that, we mean "Go without installing `go`".

-Most of you certainly have the Go compiler and toolchain installed.
+Most of you certainly have the Go compiler and toolchain installed, so you might be wondering "what's the point?"; but there are a few scenarios where this can still be very useful.

-But what if you don't?
-Or what if you still have this old Go 1.2 and you have to work on this codebase that requires a newer version of the toolchain?
-Or you want to play with the new cross compile stuff of 1.5?
-Or you want to have multiple versions side by side but don't want to completely litter your system?
+* You still have this old Go 1.2 on your machine (that you can't or won't upgrade), and you have to work on this codebase that requires a newer version of the toolchain.
+* You want to play with cross compilation features of Go 1.5 (for instance, to make sure that you can create OS X binaries from a Linux system).
+* You want to have multiple versions of Go side-by-side, but don't want to completely litter your system.
+* You want to be 100% sure that your project and all its dependencies download, build, and run fine on a clean system.

-Docker to the rescue!
+If any of this is relevant to you, then let's call Docker to the rescue!

 ### Compiling a program in a container